AmirSamadian/sidemen-clothing-clone/README.md

 ### Purpose 🎯

 I picked this project because of its breadth and depth.
 It’s highly applicable in the real world, providing a benchmark that allows me to work with a level of detail similar to professionals.
 This project will help deepen my understanding of full-stack development by covering a wide range of topics, including front-end design, back-end API development, database management, user authentication, developing search algorithms, and more.
+Progress has been slow as I've emphasized learning and building a detailed Note Stack.

 ### Key Features 🔑:
 ##### Responsive Design 📱💻: